BIFE: Better Interaction, Fewer Errors for Minute-Long Video Generation: Experiment

 \subsection{Main Results}

+\textbf{Results on VBench-Long.} We compare our method with state-of-the-art baselines on VBench-Long~\cite{huang2024vbench}.
+Because the standard VBench-Long protocol is not directly applicable (only 30s), we use the prompts curated by LongLive~\cite{yang2025longlive}, a custom set of 160 interactive 60-second videos, each comprising six successive 10-second prompts.
+As shown in Table~\ref{tab:vbench}, BIFE-1.3B achieves superior performance across the majority of metrics, surpassing both open-source and large-scale proprietary baselines.
+Specifically, \texttt{BIFE-1.3B} achieves the best performance in subject consistency (0.9410), motion smoothness (0.9870), dynamic degree (0.7720), and image quality (0.6527), while maintaining competitive results in background consistency (0.9650) and aesthetic quality (0.5839).
+Compared with prior methods, our model demonstrates strong advantages in both temporal dynamics and perceptual quality.
+These results highlight the effectiveness of our method in achieving both temporal coherence and high visual quality for long video generation.

-\textbf{Results on LV-Bench.} We first compare our method with several open-source long video generation baselines on LV-Bench, including MAGI-1 \citep{teng2025magi}, Self Forcing \citep{huang2025self}, PAVDM \citep{xie2025progressive}, FramePack \citep{zhang2025packing}, and SkyReels-V2-DF-1.3B \citep{chen2025skyreels}.
-As shown in Table~\ref{tab:lvbench}, our BlockVid-1.3B consistently outperforms these methods across most VDE metrics and complementary metrics from VBench.
-In particular, BlockVid achieves the lowest error scores on all five VDE metrics, reducing subject drift, background inconsistency, motion degradation, and perceptual losses compared to strong baselines such as SkyReels-V2-DF-1.3B.
-On complementary VBench metrics, BlockVid also delivers the highest subject consistency (0.9597) and background consistency (0.9588), as well as superior motion smoothness (0.9956).
-Although BlockVid does not achieve the best score on aesthetic quality, it maintains competitive performance in this dimension while delivering state-of-the-art results overall across both VDE and VBench consistency metrics.
+\textbf{Results on InterVBench.} We first compare our method with several open-source long video generation baselines on InterVBench, including MAGI-1~\cite{teng2025magi}, Self Forcing~\cite{huang2025self}, PAVDM~\cite{xie2025progressive}, FramePack~\cite{zhang2025packing}, and SkyReels-V2-DF-1.3B~\cite{chen2025skyreels}.
+As shown in Table~\ref{tab:intervbench}, our BIFE-1.3B consistently outperforms these methods across most VDE metrics and complementary metrics from VBench.
+In particular, \texttt{BIFE} achieves the lowest error scores on all five VDE metrics, reducing subject drift, background inconsistency, motion degradation, and perceptual losses compared to strong baselines such as SkyReels-V2-DF-1.3B.
+On complementary VBench metrics, \texttt{BIFE} also delivers the highest subject consistency (0.9597) and background consistency (0.9588), as well as superior motion smoothness (0.9956).
+Although \texttt{BIFE} does not achieve the best score on aesthetic quality, it maintains competitive performance in this dimension while delivering state-of-the-art results overall across both VDE and VBench consistency metrics.
 These results demonstrate that our method not only improves long-term coherence but also balances fidelity and aesthetics in long video generation.